Nail Health and Nutrition: Foods for Stronger Nails

 Several signs can indicate that your nails are not as healthy as they should be:

 If you consistently notice these symptoms, it’s important to assess your diet and lifestyle habits, as they can significantly impact nail health.
+For example, pale or spoon-shaped nails may suggest an iron deficiency, while white spots on the nails could indicate a zinc deficiency.
 Consuming a balanced diet rich in essential nutrients and maintaining proper nail care can help improve the appearance and strength of your nails.

 Nutrients Essential for Nail Health